xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD09_LAB_MANUAL.md

         });
     ```
 4. And then add the authentication middleware.
-5.Paste the following configuration to the **appsettings.json** file.
+5. Paste the following configuration to the **appsettings.json** file.
    ```json
     "ConnectionStrings": {
     "DefaultConnection": "DataSource=app.db"